Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Cosmic muon and muon-induced background

 where,

-We used the following coefficients for the average energy loss in standard rock: $A_0$ = 1.925 MeV, $A_1$ = 0.252~cm$^2$/g, and ($B_0$ = 0.358, $B_1$ = 1.711, and $B_2$ = -0.17), given in the unit of 10$^{-6}$~cm$^2$/g.
-In this way, we calculated the energy lost by the muon with a path length that starts at the point where the muon track intersects the mountain.
+We used the following coefficients for the average energy loss in standard rock with the density of 2.65~g/cm$^{3}$: $A_0$~=~1.925 MeV, $A_1$~= ~0.252~cm$^2$/g, and ($B_0$~=~0.358, $B_1$~=~1.711, and $B_2$~=~-0.17), given in the unit of 10$^{-6}$~cm$^2$/g.

+We first generated a muon based on the differential muon intensity given by Eq.~(\ref{eq:modgaisser}) and then calculated the energy lost by the muon with a path length that starts at the point where the muon track intersects the mountain, expressed by Eq.~(\ref{eq:3}).
 We assumed that the muon travels in the same direction of its incidence onto the mountain until it reaches the underground laboratory.
-Accordingly, we obtained the muon energy and the angular distributions at the YEMI underground laboratory and the results are shown in Fig.~\ref{muon-spectrum}(b),(c).
-The muon flux at the YEMI underground laboratory is considered as 8.6$\times10^{-8}$~muons/cm$^{2}$/s, which is approximated by using the flux of 328$\pm$1(stat)$\pm$10(syst)~muons/m$^2$/day, measured at the Yangyang underground laboratory~\cite{muonCosine100} by the COSINE-100 experiment~\cite{cosine100}.
-YEMI is located $\sim$1.5 times deeper than Y2L and the muon flux at YEMI is found to be 4.6 times lower than that of Y2L based on the simulation.
+Accordingly, we obtained the muon energy spectrum to be detected underground and the muon intensity in the units of muons/cm$^{2}$/s/sr that depends on the azimuthal angle $\phi$ and the polar angle $\theta$ at the YEMI underground laboratory and the results are shown in Fig.~\ref{muon-spectrum}(b),(c), respectively.
+It is difficult to calculate the absolute muon flux underground due to many ambiguities from rock properties, different depths, etc. Therefore, the integrated muon intensity (through a horizontal area) at YEMI can be normalized by the measured flux.
+The total muon flux at YEMI is thus considered as 8.2$\times10^{-8}$~muons/cm$^{2}$/s, which is derived by using the flux of 328$\pm$1(stat)$\pm$10(syst)~muons/m$^2$/day, measured at the Yangyang underground laboratory~(Y2L)~\cite{muonCosine100} by the COSINE-100 experiment~\cite{cosine100}.
+YEMI is located $\sim$1.5 times deeper than Y2L and, thus, the integrated muon intensities in the units of muons/cm$^{2}$/s for two sites, calculated from Eqs.~(\ref{eq:modgaisser})--(\ref{eq:4}) using both contour maps of Mt.
+Yemi and Yangyang areas, are found to be as different as 4.6 times.
+We used the measured muon flux at Y2L, by scaling it with 4.6, to derive the muon flux at YEMI with the assumption that their rock properties are equal to each other for two sites.

+The mean muon energy and the vertical muon intensity for YEMI are 236~GeV and 4.0$\times10^{-8}$~muons/cm$^{2}$/s/sr, which are consistent with the measured or simulated values reported in Ref.~\cite{Kudryavtsev:2003}.